anzumura/kanji-tools/README.md

 ## Kana Convert

-The *kanaConvert* program was created to parse the UniHan XML files (from Unicode Consortium) which have 'On' (音) and 'Kun' (訓) readings, but only in Rōmaji.
-The program can read stdin and parse command line args:
+The **kanaConvert** program was created to parse the *UniHan XML* files (from Unicode Consortium) which have 'On' (音) and 'Kun' (訓) readings, but only in Rōmaji.
+The program can read stdin and supports various flags for controlling conversion (like *Hepburn* or *Kunrei*) and it has an interactive mode.
+Here are some examples:

 ```;
 $ kanaConvert atatakai